kflekac/resbaz/Using Python for Data Analysis.md

 ## Setting Up

 First, we need to import Python's *pandas*, *matplotlib* and *numpy* packages, and then use inline plotting "magic" command so that all plots generated will appear within this notebook instead of in a new browser tab.
+If the Basemap package doesn't work for you, don't stress too much - this package specifically deals with plotting data on top of maps, which isn't necessary for everyone to learn.

 ```python